openstenoproject/plover/osx/README.md

 You need Python 3.6 installed with pip support.

-If you plan on building Plover for distribution, you'll need to be using Python as distributed on [python.org](https://www.python.org/downloads/).
+If you plan on building Plover for distribution, you'll need to be using Python installed from [python.org](https://www.python.org/downloads/).
 For running from source, a brew or pyenv python should suffice.

 For installing all the required dependencies, you can use: